corugnoll/Johnson_Prototype/documentation/Johnson_Prototype_Design_Spec.md

 ### Additional Rules

 - Nodes of Type “Synergy” are always displayed in their own section above the Contract Perk Tree.
 They are centered above the tree and ordered from left to right.
 Thus, these will not have an entry for “Slot” and “Layer”.

+## Contract Completion

+When a player clicks on the “Complete Contract” button, the following happens:

+- Re-Evaluate all Stat pools of this contract by applying Node Effects
+- Apply Synergy Node effects
+- Add contract Risk pool total to PlayerRisk stat
+- Add contract Money pool total to PlayerMoney stat
+- Empty pools, remove contract visuals and logic and reset everything so when a new contract is loaded no problems arise
+- Set RunnerStats to 0, set RunnerTypes to Empty

+# Possible Player Actions

+- Setup Section:
+  - Select runner type in dropdown
+  - Add runner stat for each runner in text field
+- Contract Area:
+  - Click on nodes to change their state
+  - Drag the screen if tree is larger than visible area to scroll around canvas
+- Options Area:
+  - Click on interactive elements and buttons

 ##